UltimatChamp/CustomItemTextures/README.md

 Translations aren't really necessary but if you PR them there's no reason they won't be accepted.

 Lastly, the docs site is also open source, PRs can be made to the [docs branch](https://github.com/SHsuperCM/CITResewn/tree/docs).

+## Disclaimer
+This is a temporary fork of **CITResewn**.
+The project will be archived, once the original mod is updated.